VHellendoorn/ICLR20-Great/README.md

 - The total number of parameters used by the model (printed at the start of training).
 - The maximum batch size in terms of total tokens; batchers are grouped by similar size for efficiency.
 Users are encouraged to use the default (12,500) for comparability.
 - The learning rate.
+- The model architecture (new innovations, with paper, are encouraged!) and hyper-parameters (e.g. hidden dimension)

 Results: W.I.P.